Muar (town): Sultan Ali's rule and cession to Johor

-Upon Sultan Ali's death in Umbai, Malacca in 1877, his 11-year-old youngest son, Tengku Mahmood, was named his successor, fuelling anger and dissatisfaction of his oldest son, Tengku Alam Shah.
-The Raja Temenggung of Muar (also known by the title of Temenggong Paduka Tuan of Muar) and its village chieftains voted in favour of a merger of Muar with Johor following the succession dispute between the two of Sultan Ali's sons.
-Tengku Alam Shah, disputed the legitimacy of the chieftains' wishes and staked his hereditary claims over Muar, started to instigate and launch the 1879 Jementah Civil War in a bid to reclaim Muar, but was quickly defeated by the Maharaja Abu Bakar's forces and Muar was finally annexed and return as part of the Johor state on 30 December 1879.
+Upon Sultan Ali's death in Umbai, Malacca in 1877, his 11-year-old youngest son, Tengku Mahmood, was named his successor, fuelling anger and dissatisfaction of his eldest son, Tengku Alam Shah.
+The Raja Temenggung of Muar and the village chieftains voted in favour of a merger of Muar with Johor following the succession dispute between the two of Sultan Ali's issues.
+Tengku Alam Shah, who questioned the legitimacy of the chieftains' wishes and staked his hereditary claims over Muar, went on to instigate the 1879 Jementah Civil War in a bid to reclaim Muar, but was easily vanquished by Maharaja Abu Bakar's forces.
+Muar was finally annexed as part of the modern state of Johor on 30 December 1879.

-During the 1880s, the sovereign rulers of Johor, Temenggong Ibrahim and his successor, Sultan Abu Bakar introduced the Kangchu system and actively encouraged the Chinese leaders to set up new gambier and black pepper plantations and to bring in the Chinese immigrants as agricultural settlers and labourers to open and work in these plantations in Muar.
-A Western-style contracts (termed as Surat Sungai in Malay, literally "River Documents") to the Kapitan Cina (Chinese leaders) who have established the plantations along river banks in Johor.
+During the 1880s, the sovereign rulers of Johor, Temenggong Ibrahim and his successor, Sultan Abu Bakar introduced the Kangchu system and actively encouraged the Chinese leaders to set up new gambier and black pepper plantations, as well as to bring in Chinese immigrants as agricultural settlers and labourers to open and work in these plantations in Muar.
+Western-style contracts (termed as Surat Sungai in Malay, literally "River Documents") were distributed and signed by the Kapitan Cina (Chinese leaders) who have established the plantations along river banks in Johor.
 Letters of authority (Surat Kuasa) were issued when the first Chinese leaders began settling in Johor during the 1850s.
-The Temenggong quickly established goodwill relations with the Kapitan Cina by appointing one Malay administrator, Muhamad Salleh bin Perang, the Dato' Bentara Luar who was able to speak the Teochew dialect, the language spoken by most Kapitan Cina and settlers and able to read Chinese for these purposes.
-Influx of these settlers mainly of Teochew origin, and were generally first- or second-generation ethnic Chinese who became an important part and parcel of life and population of Muar until today and helped shape the population demographic and the social economy of Muar.
-There is even a town called Bukit Gambir meaning Hill of Gambier in Muar.
+The Temenggong quickly established goodwill relations with the Kapitan Cina by appointing one Malay administrator, Dato' Bentara Luar Muhamad Salleh bin Perang, who was able to speak Teochew, the language spoken by most Kapitan Cina and settlers and able to read Chinese for these purposes.
+Influx of these settlers are mainly of Teochew origin, and were generally first – or second – generation ethnic Chinese who became an integral part of Muar until today, helping shaped the population demographic and the social economy of Muar.
+There is even a town called Bukit Gambir (lit. 'hill of gambier'), which is now in Tangkak District since seceded from Muar (district) in 2008.